ShawnDriscoll/diceroll/docs/source/designers_notes.rst

 in the past.
 It was yet another one of those *need to know only* things about Python.
 Some things I'd get around to learning only when I had to, but only if it was part of something else that I have taken an interest in doing.

 So somewhere in my discovering of PyMongo, I had been pointed at Sphinx and Jinja.
-It was something about document generation.
+They were both something about document generation.
 And since I had just learned about Pandas and CSV, I was in a data retrieval mood still.

 In a nutshell,